logologo

 7. Any person in the next degree of kinship.

-Who Qualifies to Select a Coffin or Burial Plot?
+Who Can Select a Casket or Burial Plot?

 Can the Decedent Donate His or Her Body or Body Parts?